MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-basics-claim.md

     }
 ```

-Then register the event handler in association with your claimed device
+Next, register the event handler in association with your claimed device

 ```Csharp
     BarcodeScanner barcodeScanner = await BarcodeScanner.FromIdAsync(DeviceId);